 BWS, Department of Land and Natural Resources (DLNR), Gill-Olson Joint Venture, MAO Organic Farms (Waianae Community Re-Development Corporation), U.S. Army Garrison Hawaii, Navy Region Hawaii, and Kaala Farms, Inc.

 Vegetative firebreak installation and fence construction to protect dry-mesic forest in Makaha.

 Members of Mohala I Ka Wai and Kaala Farm, Inc. include Waianae High School, Nanakuli High School, Makaha Elementary School, Hoa Aina o Makaha, and more...

-To do stream monitoring, rainfall data collection, restoration of archeological sites and reduce the amount of pumping from Makaha wells for five years to see if it will benefit the stream.
+To do stream monitoring, rainfall data collection, restoration of archaeological sites and reduce the amount of pumping from Makaha wells for five years to see if it will benefit the stream.

 Develop a master plan for Makaha valley with Townscape, and start the beginning stages of restoring the area for loi restoration and restore stream flow.